 To manage the teams of your organization, go to the Settings page, and click on the Teams tab under the Organization Settings section.

-You can manage the list of members in a team by clicking in the circled plus icon that follows the team’s name in the list.
-An alternative way to remove a member from a team is by setting the mouse pointer over the member’s avatar and clicking on the trash bin icon that replaces its image, like shown in the picture below:
+You can manage the list of members in a team by clicking the edit icon that follows the team’s name in the list.
+An alternative way to remove a member from a team is by setting the mouse pointer over the member’s avatar and clicking on the trash bin icon that replaces its image.

 You can also rename or delete a team by clicking on the gear icon at the extreme right of the screen.

 There are two special teams that are pre-created for all accounts.